3.3.3 Family and Friends and Connected Person Carers

 - As a Child Looked After placed with relatives approved as foster carers (see also Placement with Family and Friends/Connected Persons (Including Regulation 24 Placements) Procedure);

-- Under a Residence Order or Special Guardianship Order (see also Application for Special Guardianship Orders Procedure);
+- Under a Child Arrangements Order or Special Guardianship Order (see also Special Guardianship Orders Policy and Procedure);

 - In arrangements which may lead to an Adoption Order.